redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 The `Template file selector` can be used to select a directory from the file system to use a pre-existing `language server template`, these templates are pre-filled with server name, command, mappings and potential configuration.

-Templates are located in `src/main/java/resources/templates`.
+LSP4IJ provided templates are located in `src/main/java/resources/templates`, but you can import templates from any valid directory.

 If the template folder contains a `README.md` file, you can press the help button to open the instructions.